Kisokumar/DVSA-Test-Checker/README.md

 Optional:
  - VENV {Python3 -m "path to your venv dir"}

-Usage:
-After you clone the git repository:
+Usage for after you clone the git repository:
  - CD into the directory using terminal if on a UNIX Machine (Linux or Mac)
  - (cd {path to clone})
  - On windows navigate to the folder and open CMD or alternative to that location